 You will work with sharks from both above and below the water.
 You will observe the behaviour and interactions of sharks around the boat.
 You will be taught how to get in and out of the cage and how to remain secure and safe once inside it.
-Participants in the cages are taught to meticulously record their observations of the physical attributes and the behaviour of the Great White Sharks.
+Participants in the cages are taught to meticulously record their observations of the physical attributes and the behaviour of the Great White and Bronze Whaler Sharks.

 The White Shark Projects volunteer programme is based in Gansbaai, South Africa.
 Gansbaai, situated approximately two hours south-east of Cape Town, is a seaside village which relies primarily on the fishing industry and tourism.

 The Great White Shark fieldwork takes place around Dyer Island and other locations where sharks are abundant.
 Dyer Island (aka Shark Alley!) is arguably the best place in the world to see Great Whites.

 Many other wildlife species on the island can also be viewed from the boat.
 Dyer Island is also the breeding ground for Jackass Penguins, Cape Cormorants and Gannets, whilst Geyser Rock which lies in close proximity to the island, is a breeding mecca for Cape Fur Seals and is currently home to approximately 60 000 seals.
 In season, whales and the occasional dolphin can also be spotted.
 This is the perfect habitat for the Great White.

 – Welcome and induction by WSP team leader.

 – Lectures on a variety of shark-related topics.